shalzz/newgaia/docs/values.md

 ### Good and Evil

 Good and Evil are but the two sides of the same coin.
-We do not impose any false sense of an external morality, but know good and evil are just different perspectives.
+We do not impose any sense of an external morality, but know good and evil are just different perspectives.
 We rely on everyone’s own sense of dharma to guide them, not in isolation, but together as one community, society and eventually one being.